 International co-operation is key to increasing competition in a globalised world

 For 50 years, the OECD and its Competition Committee have taken a leading role in shaping the framework for international co-operation among competition agencies.
-Recommendations, best practices and policy roundtables have served not only as models and inspiration for national initiatives but also as the primary drive for promoting co-operation on a global scale.
+Recommendations, best practices and policy roundtables have served not only as models and inspiration for national initiatives but also as driver for promoting co-operation on a global scale.
+This work is also promoted through the OECD's Global Competition Relations, such as the Regional Competition Centres, Global Forum on Competition and other regional competition forums.
+Through these activities, along with its data collecting and analysing functions, the OECD can develop a better understanding of the current status of co-operation and promote the importance of co-operation to those competition authorities who are not yet deeply engaged in cross-border competition co-operation.

-The OECD and its Competition Committee offer competition officials from developed and emerging economies a unique platform to monitor the state of international co-operation and to develop new solutions to increase its effectiveness.
+The OECD and its Competition Committee offer competition officials from developed and emerging economies a unique platform to monitor the state of international co-operation and to develop new solutions to increase the effectiveness of international co-operation.
 This work benefits from the support of a professional Secretariat and from the Organisation’s whole-of-government approach, taking advantage of expertise in other OECD committees and experience in international co-operation.

 OECD work on international co-operation

-Since 2012, international co-operation in competition enforcement is one of the main areas of work of OECD Competition Committee.
+Since 2012, international co-operation has been one of the main areas of work of the OECD Competition Committee.

-The OECD work on international co-operation contributes to shaping new models for co-operation for the benefits of enforcers, businesses and consumers by:
+The OECD work on international co-operation contributes to improving co-operation for the benefits of enforcers, businesses and consumers by:

 The 2014 report “Challenges of International Co-operation in Competition Law Enforcement” was the first attempt to gather empirical evidence on the need for closer co-operation between competition enforcers.
 This report provided support to the negotiations of the OECD Recommendation on International Co-operation on Competition Investigations and Proceedings which was approved by the OECD Council on 16 September 2014.